etingof/talks/rhbp-pythonic-code-review/pythonic-code-review.md

-The best we can do on the psychological side is to, as an author, relinquish our emotional attachment to our code and, as a reviewer, consciously restrain ourselves from attacking other authors' ideas, focusing on mentoring them.
+The best we can do on the psychological side is to, as an author, relinquish our emotional attachment to our code and, as a reviewer, consciously restrain ourselves from attacking other authors' ideas, focusing instead on mentoring them.

-For a review to be a productive and relatively comforting experience, a reviewer should stay positive, thankful, honestly praise the author's work and talent in a genuine matter.
-Suggested changes should be justified by solid technical grounds but never the reviewer's personal taste.
+For a review to be a productive and relatively comfortable experience, a reviewer should stay positive, thankful, honestly praise the author's work and talent in a genuine matter.
+Suggested changes should be justified by solid technical grounds, and never by the reviewer's personal taste.

-For authors it may help to keep reminding themselves how much time and effort it might have taken for reviewers to work with author's code -- their feedback is precious!
+For authors it may help to keep reminding themselves how much time and effort it might have taken for reviewers to work with the author's code -- their feedback is precious!

 As idealistic as it sounds, my approach aims at downplaying my ego by optimizing for a healthier team and an enjoyable job.
-I suspect that it might come at the cost of compromised quality of the code we collectively produce.
+I suspect that it may come at the cost of compromised quality of the code we collectively produce, but to me that is worth it.
 My hope here is that even if we do merge suboptimal code at times, we will eventually learn from that and refactor later.
-That's way cheaper compared to ending up with a stressed, despaired and demotivated team effectively stuck at its project.
+That's a much cheaper cost compared to ending up with a stressed, despaired and demotivated colleague.

 When I'm an author
 ------------------

-As an author, I'm not taking PRs lightly.
+As an author, I'm not taking Pull Requests (PRs) lightly.
 My day's worth of code is likely to keep fellow reviewers busy for a good couple of hours.
 I know that it's a hard and expensive endeavour.
-Proper code review may require my team mates to reverse engineer business logic behind a change, trace code execution, conduct thought experiments, search for edge cases.
+Proper code review may require my team mates to reverse engineer business logic behind a change, trace code execution, conduct thought experiments, and search for edge cases.
 I do keep that in mind and feel grateful for their time.

 I try to keep my changes small.
 The larger the change is, the more effort it would take for reviewers to finish the review.
-That gives smaller, isolated changes better chances for a quality treatment, while huge and messy blobs of diffs risk turning a blind eye on my PR.
+That gives smaller, isolated changes a better chance for quality treatment, while huge and messy blobs of diffs risk turning a blind eye on my PR.

 Well-debugged code accompanied with tests, properly documented changes